WWJ-TV: Legacy of WGPR-TV

 WGPR's place in history has been preserved by organizations and former employees.
 Makupson, Spencer, former news director Karen Hudson-Samuels, The Scene host Nat Morris and former cameraman/director Bruce Harper co-founded the WGPR-TV Historical Society in 2011 during an informal reunion, with Samuels serving as executive director and Spencer as spokesman.
-Plans were made by the group to create a museum for the television station at the former studios, which remain as the home to WGPR-FM, still under Mason ownership.
+Plans were made by the group to create a museum for the television station at the former studios, which remain the home to WGPR-FM, still under Mason ownership.
 Spencer referred to the station as "a trailblazer in many ways" while Samuels, who was also one of the station's first interns, said of the effort, "We thought if we didn't tell the story, who would?"

 In 2016, the Detroit Historical Museum opened a temporary exhibit detailing the history of WGPR-TV with artifacts from both the TV and radio stations.
-The William V. Banks Broadcast Museum, named in honor of WGPR-TV's founder, opened to the public on Martin Luther King Jr. Day, January 16, 2017.
+The former studios, renamed the William V. Banks Broadcast Museum in honor of WGPR-TV's founder, opened to the public on Martin Luther King Jr. Day, January 16, 2017.
 The building itself was listed on the National Register of Historic Places in 2021, announced on February 1, 2021, the start of Black History Month.
-An NRHP plaque would be affixed to the building's front entrance above the Michigan History Center's historical marker, which was unveiled in 2016.
-The achievement would turn somber eight days later when Karen Hudson-Samuels died on February 9, 2021, shortly after the studios were listed on the National Register; Samuels was remembered as a pioneering journalist and mentor who worked to preserve much of Detroit's Black history.
+An NRHP plaque was affixed to the building's front entrance above the Michigan History Center's historical marker, which was unveiled in 2016.
+The achievement turned somber when Karen Hudson-Samuels died on February 9, 2021, eight days after the studios were listed on the National Register; Samuels was remembered as a pioneering journalist and mentor who worked to preserve much of Detroit's Black history.
 ESPN personality Stephen A. Smith, a protégé of David Roberts, co-hosted First Take from the museum on September 9, 2022.
-Roberts said of Smith's visit, "It underscores the importance of never forgetting where you started; (Spencer) is the man who hired me back in 1978 and so it's my responsibility to make sure I do what I can to never forget where I came from."
+Roberts said of Smith's visit, "It underscores the importance of never forgetting where you started; [Spencer] is the man who hired me back in 1978 and so it's my responsibility to make sure I do what I can to never forget where I came from."